l3qua/OpenCore-Install-Guide/macos-limits.md

 ## GPU Support

+**Note:** This is just a breakdown and you should read the [GPU Buyers guide](https://dortania.github.io/GPU-Buyers-Guide/) to know if your GPU is actually supported or not.
 GPU support becomes much more complicated due to the near-infinite amount of GPUs on the market, but the general breakdown is as follows:

+* AMD's GPU support is complicated:
-* AMD's GCN based GPUs are supported up to MacOS 12.6.x | Polaris, Vega and Navi are supported in the latest version of MacOS
+  * AMD's Polaris, Vega and Navi based GPUs are supported in the latest version of MacOS
+    * AMD's Navi 21 series are actually non-natively supported with [NootRX]()
+  * AMD's GCN based GPUs are supported up to MacOS 12.7.x
+  * ~~AMD APUs are not supported however~~
-  * AMD APUs are not supported however
+    * Some AMD APUs are actually (non-natively) supported with [NootedRed](https://github.com/ChefKissInc/NootedRed)
   * AMD's [Lexa based cores](https://www.techpowerup.com/gpu-specs/amd-lexa.g806) from the Polaris series are also not supported
+    * Some AMD's Lexa based cards works with spoofing (check [GPU Buyers guide](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/amd-gpu.html#polaris-10-and-20-series) for more info)
   * Special note for MSI Navi users: [Installer not working with 5700XT #901](https://github.com/acidanthera/bugtracker/issues/901)
     * This issue is no longer present in macOS 11 (Big Sur).
-* NVIDIA's GPU support is complicated:
+* NVIDIA's GPU support is also complicated:
   * [Maxwell(9XX)](https://en.wikipedia.org/wiki/GeForce_900_series) and [Pascal(10XX)](https://en.wikipedia.org/wiki/GeForce_10_series) GPUs are limited to macOS 10.13: High Sierra
   * [NVIDIA's Turing(20XX,](https://en.wikipedia.org/wiki/GeForce_20_series)[16XX)](https://en.wikipedia.org/wiki/GeForce_16_series) GPUs are **not supported in any version of macOS**
   * [NVIDIA's Ampere(30XX)](https://en.wikipedia.org/wiki/GeForce_30_series) GPUs are **not supported in any version of macOS**